-River Rafting though The Grand Canyon
+River Rafting though The Grand Canyon SOLD OUT

-River Rafting though The Grand Canyon
+River Rafting though The Grand Canyon SOLD OUT

 Thank you for your interest in our Creativity and Madness Grand Canyon conference in September 2019!
 This letter provides greater detail about what to expect during the trip.
 Please feel free to e-mail Adrienne if you have additional questions.
 We will begin the conference at the Cliff Dweller Lodge in Marble Canyon on September 1, 2019 where we will spend the night prior to launching on the river the following morning.
 That evening, we will enjoy our first dinner together as a group and have a brief orientation.
 The next morning, our group will be shuttled to the river put in, where we will participate in a thorough river and safety training prior to launching.